-Many people want to know how medical writing is different from other types of writing.
+Many people want to know how writing healthcare blog topics is different from other types of writing.
 The answer is simple: it isn’t.

 Good writing has a goal and a target audience and they will influence how you write, regardless of what you’re writing.
 A good manuscript is rooted in a good story.

 Even data-driven medical texts can be delivered in an engaging way.
 Most of us can think of examples of stand-out papers in our field of expertise.

 At their best these papers are entertaining and thought-provoking even while they deliver complicated, data-heavy material.

 Make an Outline for your Manuscript